 6. I Respond Posi- 7.
 I L.E.A.R.N. to 8.
 I know our Li- 9.
 I Anticipate 10.
-I Act on tively When Speak- wow the Cus- brary System Needs Knowledge ing with Others tomer I can answer cus- I anticipate our I ensure the suc- I respond posi- I show I care tomers' questions customers' cess of the systively and show I when presented because I know needs by: tem each day by: care by: with a customer about the Li- 0 issue by: brary's: -Watching for -Knowing our -Concentrating on the customer Our min or Alba -Facilities cues regular customtne customer -Owning the problem -Facilities -Listening thor- ers by name -Attentively listen- problem -Materials oughly -Proactively acing while making -I use the -Matchais ouginy commodating our eve contact L.E.A.R.N. proc- -Services -Acting before customers' needs -,- ess of listening, being asked -Responding with empathizing, -Procedures and , and the second -Keeping myself sincerity and, when apologizing, re- processes up to date and appropriate saying acting and noti- knowledgeable "I'm happy to take fying to resolve, -Monthly events, about sources of care of that for wow and build activities, training information you" trust classes and/or meetings -Using the cus- tomer's name if I tomer's name if i KIIOW II -Ensuring complete satisfaction
+I Act on tively When Speak- wow the Cus- brary System Needs Knowledge ing with Others tomer T was mand mand: T about T anna I can answer cus- I anticipate our customers' I ensure the suc- I respond posi- tively and show I I show I care when presented tomers' questions because I know needs by: cess of the sys- tem each day by: care by: with a customer about the Li- needs by: tem each day by: care by. issue by: brary's: -Watching for -Knowing our -Concentrating on issue by: Druity St cues regular customthe customer -Owning the -Facilities ers by name problem -Listening thor- -Attentively listen- -Materials oughly -Proactively acing while making -I use the commodating our eye contact L.E.A.R.N. proc- -Services -Acting before customers' needs -Responding with ess of listening, empathizing, -Procedures and being asked -Keeping myself sincerity and, when apologizing, re- processes up to date and appropriate saying acting and noti- processes knowledgeable "I'm happy to take fying to resolve, -Monthly events, about sources of care of that for wow and build activities, training information you" trust classes and/or meetings -Using the cus- tomer's name if I know it -Ensuring complete satisfaction